 Ensuring that safety checks are carried out for staff or student researchers whose research involves relevant child contact

 Note that researchers are responsible for informing their Head of Department if their research involves relevant child contact.
-See also the Flowchart for determining if the VCA applies to a research project.
+See also the Flowchart for determining if the CA applies to a research project.

 Ensuring awareness of University provisions and advice where child abuse or neglect is suspected